Leopardob/SpliceNuke/README.md

 Repository Status
 =================

-This repository will be maintained and kept up to date by Fabric Technologies to match the latest Fabric Core / Fabric Splice.
+This Splice interation is not officially maintained by Fabric Software.

+The last known version of Nuke compatible is 7.0v8.

+The last known version of Fabric Splice compatible is 1.13.0.

 Supported platforms
 ===================